tertle/com.unity.entities/README.md

 This fork provides performance optimizations, quick fixes, and improvements to the entities package.
 It will never add new features.
 Therefore, as long as you don't depend on some obscure behavior, you should always be able to switch between the official package and this fork without any issues.

 ## Changes
+- SystemState.BeforeOnUpdate.Complete() removed to stop sync points in fixed updated.
+Replaced with CompleteWorldDependencySystem.

 # About Entities
 The Entities package provides a modern Entity Component System (ECS) implementation with a basic set of systems and components made for Unity.